mOctave/endless-stuff/README.md

 ## Ship Comparisons

 Last year, I put together a now outdated booklet of ES ship comparisons.
 If you want it, it's [here](https://github.com/mOctave/endless-stuff/blob/main/ES%20Ship%20Comparisons.pdf).

+## ESDF Manager

+If you're looking to develop tools for ES in Java, I have a library for you!
+See https://github.com/mOctave/esdf-manager.